 Is an annual process based upon post-event review sufficient.
 The very word audit?

-Are auditors truly independent and objective given the huge growth in advisory and a
+Are auditors truly independent and objective given the huge growth in advisory and ancillary services over the last thirty years?

 Are auditors focused on the right things?
 KPMG, the auditor of both SVB and Signature Bank, describes its audit services thus: